Goldfish42/SRFastScrollButtons/README.md

 # SRFastScrollButtons

-Adds new scroll buttons for faster song navigation in Synth Riders [PCVR]
+Adds new scroll buttons for 10x faster song scrolling in Synth Riders [PCVR]

 The middle arrow buttons also scroll instantly one page at a time, so the scroll animation no longer glitches out if you spam those buttons.